 The College is committed to treating all members of the community with dignity, care, and respect.
-Any individual affected by Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking or Relationship Violence, whether as a complainant, a respondent, or a third party, will have equal access to support consistent with their needs and available College resources.
+Any individual affected by Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking, Domestic Violence or Dating Violence, whether as a complainant, a respondent, or a third party, will have equal access to support consistent with their needs and available College resources.

-The College encourages complainants to pursue criminal action for incidents of Sexual Harassment, Sexual Violence, Sexual Exploitation Stalking and Relationship Violence that may also be crimes under state criminal statutes.
+The College encourages complainants to pursue criminal action for incidents of Sexual Harassment, Sexual Violence, Sexual Exploitation Stalking, Domestic Violence and Dating Violence that may also be crimes under state criminal statutes.
 The College will assist a complainant, at the complainant’s request, in contacting local law enforcement and will cooperate with law enforcement agencies if a complainant decides to pursue the criminal process.

 Further, while a criminal investigation is initiated at the request of the complainant or at the discretion of law enforcement authorities, a Title IX investigation is not discretionary; a school has a duty under Title IX to resolve complaints promptly and equitably and to provide a safe and nondiscriminatory environment for all students, free from sexual harassment and sexual violence.
 Because the standards for pursuing and completing criminal investigations are different from those used for Title IX investigations, the termination of a criminal investigation without an arrest or conviction does not affect the school’s Title IX obligations.